blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - only modules in the declarations array of a module file will have access to the Modules in the imports array
 - services are the exception, only need to declare these in app.module.ts

+## Adding Routes to Feature Modules
+- can move the routes for that feature into the feature.module.ts file by adding RouterModule.forChild() into the imports array
+- can even just move the routes to a feature-routing.module.ts in the feature folder add the routes to an array called Routes, will need to use `@NgModule({imports: [RouterModule.forChild(routes)], exports: [RouterModule]})` &
+- then import the FeatureRoutingModule to feature.module.ts